isomerpages/moe-fernvalepri/_parents-corner/MOE Sexuality Education Information for Parents.md

  (iii)   Make responsible decisions for yourself, your family and society; and
  (iv)   Abstinence before marriage is the best protection against STIs/HIV and unintended pregnancies.
 Casual sex can harm and hurt you and your loved ones.

-You may [click here](https://www.moe.gov.sg/education/programmes/social-and-emotional-learning/sexuality-education) for more information on MOE Sexuality Education.
+You may <a href="https://www.moe.gov.sg/education/programmes/social-and-emotional-learning/sexuality-education" target="_blank">click here</a> for more information on MOE Sexuality Education.

 Overview of Fernvale Primary School’s Sexuality Education Programme For 2022
 ----------------------------------------------------------------------------

 4\.
 Sexuality Education is delivered in a holistic manner through the school curriculum.
 The content for Sexuality Education is grouped into five main themes: Human Development, Interpersonal Relationships, Sexual Health, Sexual Behaviour, and, Culture, Society and Law.
-You may [click here](https://www.moe.gov.sg/education/programmes/social-and-emotional-learning/sexuality-education/scope-and-teaching-approach-of-sexuality-education-in-schools) for more information on the scope of Sexuality Education in the school curriculum.
+You may <a href="https://www.moe.gov.sg/education/programmes/social-and-emotional-learning/sexuality-education/scope-and-teaching-approach-of-sexuality-education-in-schools" target="_blank">click here</a> for more information on the scope of Sexuality Education in the school curriculum.

 5\.
 The subjects that incorporate topics on sexuality include:
  a.
 Science